-23 Texas Towns Hit With Ransomware Attack In 'New Front' Of Cyberassault
+22 Texas Towns Hit With Ransomware Attack In 'New Front' Of Cyberassault

 The Recorded Future study found that about 17% of local agencies hit with ransomware viruses paid up, a practice federal law enforcement officials discourage, saying it incentivizes cybercriminals to keep engaging in the activity.

-Linska said in cities he has worked with that have been preyed upon by hackers, there are instances in which ponying up for the return of data is the only viable option.
+Liska said in cities he has worked with that have been preyed upon by hackers, there are instances in which ponying up for the return of data is the only viable option.

 "Sometimes the reality of the situation may call for it," he said.
 "If the backups aren't working or if the bad guys have encrypted your backups, then unfortunately that's what you're left with."